EDRN/P5/src/eke.knowledge/src/eke/knowledge/README.rst

     >>> a1.identifier
     u'http://edrn/bmdb/a1'
     >>> a1.publications[0].to_object.title
-    u'A Combination of MUC5AC and CA19-9 Improves the Diagnosis of Pancreatic Cancer: A Multicenter Study.'
+    u'Evaluation of serum protein profiling by surface-enhanced laser desorption/ionization time-of-flight mass spectrometry for the detection of prostate cancer: I. Assessment of platform reproducibility.'
     >>> a1.resources[0].to_object.title
     u'A web index'
     >>> a1.datasets[0].to_object.title